 How to Pray in the Spirit

 Praying in the Spirit is an intimate and powerful way to commune with God and is encouraged by many Christian denominations.
-It can take practice to feel comfortable, but allying with the Holy Spirit will open up new vistas of intimacy with God.
+It can take practice to feel comfortable, but allying with the Holy Spirit will open new vistas of intimacy with God.
 Here are some tips that can help make this process easier:

 1. Make time to be quiet before you start.
 Clear your mind of distractions and focus on the power of God’s love.
-Knowing that He is always there for you allows you to come into His presence in peace, joy, and authority.
+Knowing He is always there for you allows you to come into His presence in peace, joy, and authority.

 2. Begin by focusing on a particular passage or phrase from Scripture that speaks personally to you at that moment.

 3. As you pray over this passage or phrase, surrender control into His hands and let yourself be filled with His Spirit and love as He guides your prayers like a river of glorified language, allowing it to flow freely from your spirit out of your mouth without worrying about specific words or language.